vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-Club member lists are loaded into Core Data using one dedicated background thread per club.
+Membership lists are loaded into Core Data using one dedicated background thread per photo club.
 So if, for example, 10 clubs are loaded, there will be a main thread for SwiftUI plus 10 temporary background threads.
+Each background thread first reads optional data stored inside the app itself, and then reads optional data stored online.
-These background threads disappear when the club’s membership data has loaded.
+A club's background thread disappears as soon as the club’s membership data is fully loaded.

 These threads start immediately once the app is launched (in `Foto_Club_Hub_Waalre_App.swift`).
 This means that background loading of membership data already starts while the Prelude View is displayed.
-It also means that some of the slow background threads might complete after the list of members is displayed in the Portfolio View.

-The background loading may cause an update of the membership lists in the Portfolio View.
+It also means that slow background threads might complete after the list of members is displayed in the Portfolio View.
+This may cause an update of the membership lists in the Portfolio View.
-This will seldom be seen by the user because the Portfolio View displays data from the Core Data database, and thus contains persistent data from a preceding run.
-So you will typically only see updates, and may in fact never see the updating occur unless you have a lot of clubs or a slow network connection.
+This will be rarely noticed because the Portfolio View displays data from the Core Data database, and thus contains persistent data from a preceding run.
+So you might see updates found in the online data or updates when the app is  run for the first time.
 </details></ul>
 <ul><details><summary>

 #### Core Data Contexts

 </summary>
-Each thread is associated with a Core Data `ManagedObjectContext`.
+Each thread is associated with a Core Data [`NSManagedObjectContext`](https://developer.apple.com/documentation/coredata/nsmanagedobjectcontext).
 In fact, the thread is started using `backgroundContext.perform()`.
 The trick to using Core Data in a multi-threaded app is to ensure that all database fetches/inserts/updates are performed within the Core Data `ManagedObjectContext` along with the associated iOS thread.<P>